Tygoog24/Password-Generator/README.md

 # Password-Generator
-This project involves: <strong>html, css, and javascript</strong> to create a password generator.
+This team project involves: <strong>html, css, and javascript</strong> to create a password generator.
 <br>
-I dont know Javascript well enough to do it on my own so I chose someone to follow to further understand the logic of it.
+We are still novices to Javascript therefore we chose follow someone to further understand the logic of it.
 <br>
-We chose to follow along with WebDevSimplified Build A Password Generator With JavaScript - Tutorial. if you would like to see it as well you can view it at this link: https://www.youtube.com/watch?v=iKo9pDKKHnc&ab_channel=WebDevSimplified.
+We chose to code along with WebDevSimplified Build A Password Generator With JavaScript - Tutorial. if you would like to see it as well you can view it at this link: https://www.youtube.com/watch?v=iKo9pDKKHnc&ab_channel=WebDevSimplified.
 <br>
 * This tutorial breaks down each step of javascript concerning arrays and calling functions.